DOT Hours of Service Training – [Complete Video Package]

 - What are the service regulations around off-duty and on-duty service rules, and how do those help with service compliance?

 - What are the FMCSA requirements for documenting your driving hours in a driving log?

 - What are the exceptions to the Hours of Service regulations?
 (What is a 150-air-mile radius?
 What about a Non-CDL short-haul exception?)

-- What routes exempt a driver from log keeping?
+- What routes exempt a driver from log-keeping?

-- What role does safety awareness play in keeping CDL drivers injury and accident free?
+- What role does safety awareness play in keeping CDL drivers injury and accident-free?

 - What are the requirements to make your driver’s log available to law enforcement or agency inspectors?

-- What are the different types of Automatic On-Board Recording Devices (AOBRDs) or Electronic Logging Devices (ELDs), what do they track and how do they work?
+- What are the different types of Automatic On-Board Recording Devices (AOBRDs) or Electronic Logging Devices (ELDs), what do they track, and how do they work?